laas/fape/Manual.md

     // Defines a type with no parent and no attributes type Location;

-    // Defines a type NavLocation that is a subclass of Location type NavLocation < Location;
+    // Defines a type NavLocation that is a subtype of Location
+    // only single inheritance is supported
+    type NavLocation < Location;

     // Defines a type Robot that is a subclass of Location